Ukraine peace talks stretch into second day at start of pivotal week for Europe

 SECURITY GUARANTEES

-Stubb said the sides were working on three main documents - the framework of a 20-point peace plan, one relating to security guarantees for Ukraine and a third on reconstruction of the country.
+Stubb said the sides were working on three main documents - the framework of a 20-point peace plan, one relating to security guarantees for Kyiv and a third on reconstruction of Ukraine.

-"So we're looking at the details together with the Americans, Europeans and the Ukrainians," he added.

 European Commission President Ursula von der Leyen and the leaders of Britain, Italy, the Netherlands, Poland and Sweden were among those expected in the German capital on Monday.